WeblateOrg/weblate/docs/admin/auth.rst

 GitHub authentication
 ~~~~~~~~~~~~~~~~~~~~~

-You need to register an application on GitHub and then tell Weblate all its secrets:
+You need to register an OAuth application on GitHub and then tell Weblate all its secrets:

 .. code-block:: python